Kasha Mleko: Sustainability Challenges in the Insurance Industry

 Greenwashing in Finance: The Danger of Misdirected ESG Investments

 Kasha highlights this issue, explaining, "Around 2020-2021, we saw an explosion of ESG-labeled financial products.
 Upon deeper analysis, it became clear that some products had only minimal allocations to truly green or social projects.
 Fortunately, with regulatory frameworks like the SFDR, transparency has improved, and funds are now better categorized.
-However, early on, many investors were drawn to ESG labels without proper scrutiny, leading to issues of greenwashing."
+However, early on, some investors were drawn to ESG labels without proper scrutiny, leading to potential issues of greenwashing."

 Her observations are reflected in the market dynamics of the European Union, where sustainable investments have faced similar challenges.
 Recent data from Q2 2024 shows that active sustainable funds in Europe saw outflows of around $620 million, a sign that investors are becoming increasingly skeptical about the credibility of ESG products and are withdrawing from funds that do not meet expectations.
 At the same time, passive sustainable funds in Europe saw inflows of $12.4 billion, demonstrating that investor confidence remains strong in areas where transparency and adherence to ESG principles are clearer.